 - Why can't I install outside packages?

 - Why must I always fully update?

-PCLinuxOS is a 'meta' distro, or 'rolling release.'
-That is, it is built in such a way that the user installs and then fully updates periodically over an indefinite period of time, rather than performing a fresh installation when a new release arrives, as is the case with some Linux distro's.
+PCLinuxOS is a 'meta' distro, or 'rolling release'.
+That is, it is built in such a way that the user installs and then fully updates periodically over an indefinite period of time (for as long as four years), rather than performing a fresh installation when a new release arrives, as is the case with some Linux distro's.

 This means that a certain discipline is required of the user.
 He or she must adhere to a routine of fully updating from time to time and never installing outside packages in order to preserve the stability, thus reliability, of the system.
 If a PCLinuxOS user waits too long to update their system, a fresh install of a more up-to-date CD image may be necessary to ensure that a large amount of updates won't cause breakages, which is a very real possibility.
 Generally, it is recommended that users update their system at least once every week or at least two weeks.

 Packages often appear much later in PCLinuxOS than in other distros for two main reasons.

 - First, the development and packaging teams consist of only a few people.

 - Second, all packages are rigorously tested by both the teams and a group of testers before they are permitted to grace the software repository.

 The strict adherence to the principles of stability has gained for PCLinuxOS a reputation for quality and usability that the developers and users are proud of, knowing that the OS is reliable for an indefinite period.
 Some distro's allow buggy or broken updates to find their way into the repository and cause havoc for the end user.
 This simply does not happen with PCLinuxOS.